irhdab/byob/README.md

 2) __Persistent SQLite Database__: lightweight database that stores identifying information about client host machines, allowing reverse TCP shell sessions to persist through disconnections of arbitrary duration and enabling long-term reconnaissance
-3) __Client-Server Architecture__: all python packages/modules installed locally are automatically made available for clients to remotely import without writing them to the disk of the target machines, allowing clients to use modules which require packages not installed on the target machines
+3) __Client-Server Architecture__: All Python packages/modules installed locally are automatically made available for clients to remotely import without writing them to the disk of the target machines, allowing clients to use modules that require packages not installed on the target machines

 ## Core